dash-ui/styles/README.md

 export type Style<N extends string, V extends DashTokens = DashTokens> = {
   (...args: StyleArguments<N>): string
   /**
-   * A function that returns the raw, minified CSS string for a given
+   * A function that returns the raw, CSS string for a given
    * name in the style map.
    *
    * @param names A series of style names or style name/boolean maps which